-Item No. Item Description 7.2.0 Cont.
-C. Basis used to allocate the accumulated costs to the benefiting segments The allocation rate used to distribute USMO costs and the State Central costs is based on each institution's percentage of total system salaries and wages less the allocable portion of USMO.
+Item No. Item Description

+7.2.0 continued C. Basis used to allocate the accumulated costs to the benefiting segments The allocation rate used to distribute USMO costs and the State Central costs is based on each institution's percentage of total system salaries and wages less the allocable portion of USMO.
 The costs of the Legislative Auditor are allocated directly to the institution as incurred.
 D. Any costs that are transferred from a segment to the central system office or intermediate administrative office, and which are relocated to another segment.
 None.
 E. Any fixed management fees that are charged to a segment(s) in lieu of a pro-rata or allocation basis and the basis of such charges.
+NoneEnd of Part VII-

+-End of Part VII-

-None. -End of Part VII-
+-End of Part VII-